iliaamiri/password-generator-c-implementation/README.md

-# Password manager implementation in C
+# Password generator implementation in C
 The title is very self-explanatory, tbh.

 ## Build